SWP Documentation & Guides

 Framework Tags

-These 8 agent workflow tags are automatically applied when using the AI-Agent Workflows framework:
+These 9 agent workflow tags (including the mandatory @regulatory_scope) are automatically applied when using the AI-Agent Workflows framework:

 @sector: AI-Agent Workflows